MAPCATcom/mapcat-docs/doc-source-md/services/invgeocode.md

-# Inverse Geocode API
+# Reverse Geocoding API

-Mapcat Inverse Geocode API is used to retrieve information about the address and the objects at a specific geo-location.
+Mapcat Reverse Geocoding API is used to retrieve information about the address and the objects at a specific geo-location.

 You can find a detailed description of the request parameters and the response scheme of the API point in our [swagger documentation](../swagger/#/Search_APIs/get_location_invgeocode).